CrowdStrike/Cloud-AWS/Container Security/kernel-eks-implementation-guide.md

    To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
    ```
-   kubectl is command line tool that lets you control Kubernetes clusters.
-For configuration, kubectl looks for a file named config in the `$HOME/.kube` directory.
+   `kubectl` is the command line tool that lets you control Kubernetes clusters.
+For configuration, `kubectl` looks for a file named config in the `$HOME/.kube` directory.
 This config was created previously by `eksctl create cluster` command and contains login information for your newly created cluster.

 ### Step 3: Create ECR Container Repository